 - 1. Complete the transfer application for admission. - 2.
 Submit the \$25.00 non-refundable application fee. - Submit an official and complete set of transcripts from each college or university attended.
-Those who have completed fewer than 24 hours of college credit must submit an official, final high school transcript and entrance exam scores (if applicable).
+Official transcripts must be recently requested from previous schools.
+Transcripts older than 1 year will not be accepted. - Those who have completed fewer than 24 hours of college credit must submit an official, final high school transcript and entrance exam scores (if applicable).